ideabosque/knowledge_graph_engine/docs/development_plan.md

 # Knowledge Graph Engine - Development Plan

+> Historical note as of 2026-06-14: this document still captures the engine design and data/model rationale, but parts of the runtime section are no longer current.
+FastAPI hosting, auth, and gateway responsibilities were moved to `silvaengine_gateway`, and handler implementations were reorganized under `knowledge_graph_engine/handlers/extraction`, `knowledge_graph_engine/handlers/search`, and `knowledge_graph_engine/handlers/schema_resolution`.

 ## Executive Summary

 Rebuild `ai_kg_engine` as `knowledge_graph_engine` with tenant-isolated Neo4j instances, flexible schema resolution, four search modes, and RAG capabilities.
 Each tenant operates with a dedicated Neo4j Community Edition instance keyed by `partition_key` (`{endpoint_id}#{part_id}`), eliminating cross-tenant data leakage.
 Module structure, patterns, and conventions are aligned with `ai_agent_core_engine`.